 Ken Lister began experimenting with yoga when he was 6 years old, watching Kareen’s Yoga with Kareen Zebroff, on television.
 He has been teaching yoga since 2011 and is co-owner and manager of Oceanside Yoga Centre.
 Ken’s practice is influenced by his study of Yoga Philosophy, which he first encountered in 1977.
 He has also studied Restorative Yoga and Experiential Anatomy with Judith Hanson Lasater.

-Octopus Garden 200 Hour Fundamentals in Qualicum Beach at Oceanside Yoga Centre Hours starting in May 2018:
+Octopus Garden 200 Hour Fundamentals in Qualicum Beach at Oceanside Yoga Centre Hours starting May 18, 2019:

 To apply to this program please email Theresa for the application at – [email protected]